History of Pevensey Castle

 At that time the coastal defences of Roman Britain seem to have been systematically strengthened, and a number of other forts around the south and east coasts, such as Portchester, Burgh, Richborough and Lympne, were built or reconstructed.
 These share many architectural features with Pevensey, particularly the D-shaped wall towers which were a new feature of Roman fortifications at this time.

 After the withdrawal of Roman troops from Britain in the early 5th century, Anderida’s walls continued to shelter a community.
-The Anglo-Saxon Chronicle records that in 491 the fort was besieged and its population slaughtered by Saxon raiders.
-After this, although the fort may still have housed a settlement, it probably fell gradually into ruin.
+The Anglo-Saxon Chronicle records that in 471 the fort was besieged and its population slaughtered by Saxon raiders.

 When William left England in 1067 to make a triumphal tour of Normandy, he chose to sail from Pevensey.
 He seems to have made a show while at Pevensey of distributing lands to his victorious followers, before a collected body of defeated Anglo-Saxon nobles.
 It was probably on this occasion that he gave the castle with its hinterland, known as the ‘Rape’ of Pevensey, to his half-brother Robert, Count of Mortain (d.1095).